-Peter Sellers was a very talented British film actor, comedian and singer who could copy different accents so effectively that he often played several different roles in the same film.
-He was nominated three times for an Academy Award, and four times for Golden Globe’s best male actor.
-His most famous role was that of Chief Inspector Clouseau in the five "Pink Panther" films.
+Peter Sellers was a very talented British film actor, comedian and singer who could create characters and copy accents so effectively that he often played several different roles in the same film.
+He was nominated three times for an Academy Award, and four times for Golden Globe’s best male actor award.
+His most famous role was that of Chief Inspector Clouseau in the five Pink Panther films.
 In spite of his world-wide success as an actor, he suffered from depression and insecurity, fought with his directors and co-stars, and had four miserable marriages.
 He was headed for his fourth divorce in 1980 when he died of heart failure at the young age of 54, brought on by a lifetime of heart-attack-provoking behaviors.

-In 1948, at age 23, he was hired by the BBC for occasional on-air comedy and eventually reached radio stardom as part of a comedy radio show called “The Goons”.
-In 1951 at age 26, he appeared with “The Goons” in their first film, “Penny Points to Paradise”.
-That was followed by “Let's Go Crazy”, in which Sellers played several different characters, which made him an immediate film star.
-He won his first Oscar nomination for “Dr. Strangelove" in 1965, and his second Oscar nomination for “Being There” in 1979.
+In 1948, at age 23, he was hired by the BBC for occasional on-air comedy and eventually reached radio stardom as part of a comedy radio show called The Goons.
+In 1951 at age 26, he appeared with The Goons in their first film, Penny Points to Paradise.
+That was followed by Let's Go Crazy, in which Sellers played several different characters, which made him an immediate film star.
+He won his first Oscar nomination for Dr. Strangelove in 1965, and his second Oscar nomination for Being There in 1979.

 First Marriage (1951 -1963, two children) In 1949 he met Anne Howe, an Australian actress, and married her two years later.
-In 1960 he starred with Sophia Loren in the romantic comedy “The Millionairess”, and declared his love for her in front of his wife.
-Soon after that he woke his son at night to ask, "Do you think I should divorce your mummy?".
-According to his son, Michael, in 1962, Sellers asked him and his sister Sarah "Whom do you love more, your mother or me?”
+In 1960 he starred with Sophia Loren in the romantic comedy The Millionairess, and declared his love for her in front of his wife.
+Soon after that he woke his son at night to ask, "Do you think I should divorce your mummy?"
+According to his son, Michael, in 1962, Sellers asked him and his sister Sarah, "Whom do you love more, your mother or me?”
 His sister, Sarah, replied, ”I love you both equally.”
 Michael replied, “I love my mum."
 Sellers replied that he never wanted to see either of them again, and soon after, he divorced his wife.

 Second Marriage (1964 - 1968, one child) In 1964, at age 39, he met Swedish actress, Britt Ekland, and he married her ten days later.
 Their entire marriage was fraught with his constant accusations that she was cheating on him with other men.
 He became so paranoid about this that he argued constantly with almost everyone.
-While working on the movie "Kiss Me, Stupid" Sellers had a major argument with the director of the picture, Billy Wilder.
+While working on the movie Kiss Me, Stupid Sellers had a major argument with the director of the picture, Billy Wilder.
 That night, April 5, 1964, he suffered what he called “a series of eight heart attacks over the course of three hours” after taking amyl nitrate, a sexual stimulant.
-He said “When a 38-year-old bloke marries a 21-year-old bird, he needs all the help he can get.”
+He said, “When a 38-year-old bloke marries a 21-year-old bird, he needs all the help he can get.”
 After his heart attacks, he had to quit filming for a while.
 Wilder was disgusted with him and stated publicly that, "You have to have a heart before you can have a heart attack".

 During that period Sellers claimed to have had affairs with Princess Margaret and Sophia Loren.
 In 1965, Sellers and Ekland had a daughter.
-Soon afterward, both appeared in “After the Fox”.
+Soon afterward, both appeared in After the Fox.
 During its production he argued with several people on the set and threw a chair at his wife.
 The day before he was to be appointed a CBE (Commander of the Most Excellent Order of the British Empire) at Buckingham Palace, Ekland scratched his face and he had to cover the marks with makeup.
-In their next film together, he told the director Robert Parrish, "I'm not coming back after lunch if that bitch is on the set".
+In their next film together, he told the director Robert Parrish, "I'm not coming back after lunch if that bitch is on the set."
 She filed for a divorce which was granted in 1968.

 Third Marriage: (1970 - 1974) In 1970, he married Miranda Quarry, an Australian fashion model who was 23 years younger than him.
 In 1973, while still married to Miranda, he went to see a performance by Liza Minnelli who, at that time, was engaged to Desi Arnaz, Jr. Three days later they announced that they were getting married.
 One month later, they broke up.
 At that time, Sellers's friends were concerned that he was having a nervous breakdown.
 Sellers and Quarry divorced in 1974.

 Fourth Marriage (18 February 1977 - 24 July 1980) In 1977, he met Lynne Frederick, a 22-year-old actress, at a party.
-She was 30 years younger than him and he told friends, “She's dynamite in bed”.
+She was 30 years younger than him and he told friends, “She's dynamite in bed.”
 Twenty-one days later, they started a hostile, verbally and physically-abusive, alcohol- and cocaine-dependent relationship that they called a marriage.
 One month later, he suffered a second major heart attack and was subsequently fitted with a pacemaker.
-During the filming of “Revenge of the Pink Panther” his co-stars considered Sellers to be crazy.
+During the filming of Revenge of the Pink Panther his co-stars considered Sellers to be a nut.
 He and Lynne Frederick starred in several films together after that, but appeared to be hostile to each other and had long separations.

 At that time, he was a hypochondriac who always had a cold and was constantly taking non-prescription remedies such as Benylin, Lemsip, Night Nurse, Day Nurse and Anbesol.
 His biographer stated that when instructions said three times a day, he'd take it three times an hour.

-In March 1980, Sellers asked his fifteen-year-old daughter Victoria what she thought about his film “Being There”.
+In March 1980, Sellers asked his fifteen-year-old daughter Victoria what she thought about his film Being There.
 She replied that he looked like a little fat old man.
 He got angry, threw his drink at her and told her to take the next plane home.
 He sent his other daughter, Sarah, a telegram reading "After what happened this morning with Victoria, I shall be happy if I never hear from you again.
 I won't tell you what I think of you.
 It must be obvious.
 Goodbye, Your Father."

 More Heart Attacks and Death In April, 1980, while filming commercials for Barclays Bank in Dublin, Ireland, he had another heart attack.
 Two days later and against medical advice, he went to the Cannes Film Festival.
 In July 1980 he checked into the Dorchester Hotel, ate lunch in his hotel suite, suffered another heart attack and was taken to the Middlesex Hospital in London, where he died.
 He was 54 years old.
 As he was still married to Lynne Frederick, she inherited most of his money and she refused to share any of the money with his children.